-Whether you want to take more control of your devices, support open source software or simply travel on the road less traveled , with the next list of free operating systems we will show you the way.
+If you want to take more control of your devices, support open source software or simply travel on the road less traveled , this list of free operating systems will interest you.

-Most operating systems for Linux PCs seem to be based on it, so it’s worth starting with Ubuntu.
+Most Linux PC operating systems seem to be based on this , so it is worth starting with Ubuntu.

 Ubuntu is an operating system created by a worldwide team of expert developers.
 This fast operating system contains all the applications you need: a web browser, office suite, multimedia applications, instant messaging and much more.

-This operating system that is commonly used in old laptops was not designed from scratch.
-Ubuntu is the distribution of Linux based on the Debian architecture .
+This operating system that is commonly used in old laptops was not designed precisely from scratch.
+Ubuntu is the Linux distribution based on the Debian architecture .

 This ideal OS for an old laptop comes with most of the integrated Ubuntu applications (Firefox, Open Office, F-Spot, LibreOffice, Firefox, Thunderbird, Transmission, etc.).

 The GUI is tailored to take advantage of the limited function of old-fashioned laptop screens .
 The Ubuntu platform comes in two forms : LTS (long-term support) and not LTS.
-The versions are marked as 16.04, the nomenclature is made with respect to the year (16) and the month (04) of the release.
+The versions are marked as 16.04, the nomenclature is made with respect to the year (16) and the month (04) of the launch.

-Most notably, the versions will no longer come with the Unity-based desktop, since the most recent versions will return to the GNOME-based desktop .
-Also, as Ubuntu has been the most popular Linux distribution, it has excellent hardware compatibility and users do not need to install additional drivers .
-The software can be downloaded from the Ubuntu Software Center.
+Most notable is that the versions will no longer come with the Unity-based desktop, since the most recent versions will return to the GNOME-based desktop .
+Also, since Ubuntu has been the most popular Linux distribution, it has excellent hardware compatibility and users do not need to install additional drivers .
+The software can be downloaded from the official Ubuntu Software Center.

-This is one of the most common free operating systems and can be a good alternative option to windows 7 or windows 10 .
+This is one of the most common free operating systems and can be a good option as an alternative to windows 7 or windows 10 .

 More information: Ubuntu

-In a way, this is another obvious option.
-Chrome OS, from Google, is available in a number of low-cost laptops and some high-end laptops , known as Chromebooks.
+Somehow this is another obvious option.
+Google’s Chrome OS is available on a number of low-cost and some high-end laptops , known as Chromebooks.

-Comparatively lightweight and with a focus on cloud computing , Chrome OS is ideal for web browsing, social networking and word processing .
-It is less impressive in media reproduction, and media editing and games are beyond their capabilities.
+Comparatively lightweight and with a focus on cloud computing , Chrome OS is ideal for web browsing, social networks and word processing .
+It is less impressive in media playback, and media editing and games are beyond its capabilities.

-If Linux is not your cup of tea but you are looking for something that is familiar to you, Chrome OS is a good free alternative to Windows .
+If Linux is not your cup of tea but you are looking for something familiar, Chrome OS is a good free alternative to Windows .

 More information: Chrome OS

-Linux Lite, as its name suggests, was introduced for systems with very low-end hardware .
+Linux Lite, as the name implies, was introduced for systems with very low-end hardware .

-This Linux Lite is a very light and simple operating system that can be especially beneficial to users who have limited knowledge of the Linux operating system as a whole.
+This Linux Lite is a very light and simple operating system that can especially benefit news users who have limited knowledge of the Linux operating system as a whole.

 This operating system is a correct combination of programs, tools, desktop and functionality.

-The Linux Lite Netbook is based on the Ubuntu distribution and has a simple interface .
-As such, it is quite stable and has an update support for up to five years.
+The Netbook Linux Lite is based on the distribution of Ubuntu and presents a simple interface .
+As such, it is quite stable and has update support for up to five years.
 The Linux distribution is fully functional immediately after installation, and users do not need to worry about driver problems .
-When it comes to the best lightweight operating systems , Linux Lite is above all.
+In regards to the best lightweight operating systems , Linux Lite is above all.

 Download link: https://www.linuxliteos.com/download.php

-Kubuntu is an official derivative of the Ubuntu operating system that uses the graphical environment of KDE instead of GNOME.
+Kubuntu is an official derivative of the Ubuntu operating system that uses the KDE graphical environment instead of GNOME.

 This netbook operating system is part of the Ubuntu project and uses the same underlying system.
 It is possible to run both the KDE desktop (Kubuntu-desktop) and the Gnome desktop (Ubuntu-desktop) interchangeably on the same machine.

 The Kubuntu desktop supports full customization.
-Originally designed to facilitate the transition to users of other operating systems (such as Microsoft Windows) by allowing a similar desktop design, and KDE 4 Plasma Desktop incorporates widgets-based modularity that allows the user to integrate functions identical to all other operating systems.
+Originally designed to facilitate the transition to users of other operating systems (such as Microsoft Windows) by allowing a similar desktop design, and KDE 4 Plasma Desktop incorporates widget-based modularity that allows the user to integrate identical functions to all other operating systems.

-A new functionality that is not found in other operating system desktops is also being created.
-The 3-D effects are available in the standard KDE4 installation.
+New functionality is also being created that is not found in other operating system desktops .
+3-D effects are available in the standard KDE4 installation.

 Download link: https://kubuntu.org/

-Fedora is the second most popular and widely used Linux-based operating system since the beginning of 2010, after Ubuntu.
-Fedora is a general-purpose operating system based on RPM built on the Linux kernel , developed by the Fedora project supported by the community and sponsored by Red Hat.
+Fedora is the second most popular and widely used Linux-based operating system since early 2010, after Ubuntu.
+Fedora is a general purpose RPM-based operating system built on the Linux kernel , developed by the community-supported Fedora project and sponsored by Red Hat.

-One of the main objectives of Fedora is not only to contain software distributed under a free and open source license , but also to be at the forefront of these technologies.
+One of Fedora’s main objectives is not only to contain software distributed under a free and open source license , but also to be at the forefront of such technologies.

-Fedora developers prefer to make changes upstream instead of applying specific fixes for Fedora , which ensures that their updates are available for all GNU / Linux distributions.
+Fedora developers prefer to make changes upstream rather than apply specific corrections to Fedora , which ensures that their updates are available for all GNU / Linux distributions.

-Fedora has a comparatively short life cycle : the X version is maintained until a month after the X + 2 release.
+Fedora has a comparatively short life cycle : the X version is maintained until one month after the X + 2 version is released.
 With six months between releases , the maintenance period is approximately 13 months for each release.

-Fedora had reasonably good support for PowerPC when it used that processor architecture.
-Fedora comes with the default DNF package manager or the GNOME software to install software repositories .
+Fedora had reasonably good support for PowerPC when using that processor architecture.
+Fedora comes with the default DNF package manager or GNOME software to install software repositories .

 Download link: https://getfedora.org/

-MP3s, for example, can not be played until you install the codecs.
+MP3s, for example, cannot be played until you install the codecs.
 EasyPeasy aims to be simple by offering proprietary applications and ready-to-use codecs .
-You’ll be happy to find your favorites, including Skype and Picasa included by default.
+You will be pleased to find your favorites, including Skype and Picasa included by default.

 Installing EasyPeasy is quite simple .
-See downloads and installation instructions at easypeasy.com
+See downloads and installation instructions on easypeasy.com

 Download link: http://www.geteasypeasy.com/get-easypeasy/

-It offers a lot of features and functionalities that can help you to carry out your work without interruptions.
+It offers a lot of features and functionalities that can help you do your job without interruption.
 The LXLE operating system is based on the Ubuntu LTS distribution , so stability and security are very consistent.

 Using an optimized LXDE interface, the best lightweight operating system offers the best possible performance and memory management information.
-Startup takes less than 1 minute , become a fast user with the fastest operating system for laptop!
+The start takes less than 1 minute , become a fast user with the fastest laptop operating system!
 If you want your old device to work like new , LXLE OS is surely the way to go.

 Download link: http://www.lxle.net/download/

-Xubuntu is an open source operating system based on Unix that runs on the XFCE desktop environment, instead of the Ubuntu Unity environment.
+Xubuntu is an Unix-based open source operating system that runs in the XFCE desktop environment, rather than the Ubuntu Unity environment.

-While the interface is relatively dismantled , it remains a full-featured operating system that competes well with others.
+While the interface is relatively dismantled , it is still a full-featured operating system that competes well with others.

 Pro: Xubuntu offers an integrated composer and fast integrations of GNOME applications.